ngangawairimu/regression-model-for-predicting-house-prices/README.md

 - Evaluate the model's performance using key metrics like Mean Squared Error (MSE), R-squared, etc.
 - Analyze the model's coefficients to understand the influence of each variable on the target variable.
-### Interpretation and Reporting:

-- Provide interpretations of the model results and discuss which variables have the most predictive power.
-- Offer suggestions on potential improvements to the model.